 Expert Pick: Which is the Best Church Website Builder?

 WordPress is hands down the best website builder for churches.
 There’s a reason why it’s the most popular website builder in the world powering over 43% of all websites on the internet.

 It comes with dozens of church templates and design customizer options that you can use to build your church website without writing any code.

 From a cost perspective, it’s the most affordable with the Bluehost web hosting offer that includes a free domain and free SSL certificate.
 Plus, you can use our Bluehost coupon code to get a huge discount.

 You can also quickly add any feature like donations, sermons, contact form, photo galleries, membership, email marketing and so much more with popular WordPress plugins.

 To create your church website, you can follow our step by step guide on how to make a website with WordPress (video included).

-If you want a WordPress alternative, then we recommend using Constant Contact’s website builder.
-The free plan lets you create a full website for your church even if you’re on a very tight budget.
-It seamlessly integrates with their marketing automation platform, so you can send email newsletters to your community members.
+If you want a WordPress alternative, then we recommend using Web.com website builder.
+The starter plan lets you create a full website for your church even if you’re on a very tight budget.
+It’s very easy to use even if you’re not technical.

 We hope this article helped you learn about the best church website builders.
 You may also want to take a look at our list of the best WordPress plugins for non-profits, and our comparison of the best business phone services for non-profits.